UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: The Data

-There are $\sim3$ M radio sources detected in VLASS2.
-Prior to cross-matching, we adopted the following criteria to filter the VLASS2 catalog following the VLASS catalog user guide (see also \citealt{gordon_quick_2021}) \begin{itemize} \item $\mathtt{E\_RA \& E\_DEC < 2.5''}$: astrometric uncertainties in both RA and DEC should be smaller than the angular resolution of $2.5\arcsec$; \item $\mathtt{Duplicate\_flag < 2}$: the source has no duplicated or has a preferred version of the duplicated counterpart within $2\arcsec$ search radius; \item $\mathtt{Quality\_flag == (0|4)}$: the source is unflagged or its peak flux density is higher than the integrated one ($\mathtt{Peak\_flux > Total\_flux}$); \item $\mathtt{S\_code != E}$: the source can be fitted with a single-Gaussian or multi-Gaussian components; \end{itemize} plus $\mathtt{NN\_dist}$, which the angular separation between the target source and its nearest neighbor in VLASS2, is larger than $30''$ (see \S\,\ref{sec: nn_dist cut} for the discussion).
-These criteria reduce the number of sources in ``clean'' VLASS2 to 1,380,707.
+There are $\sim3$ M radio sources detected in VLASS2. \apjsb{Prior to the cross-match, we adopt the following criteria to filter the VLASS2 catalog following the VLASS catalog user guide (see also \citealt{gordon_quick_2021})} \begin{itemize} \item $\mathtt{E\_RA \& E\_DEC < 2.5''}$: astrometric uncertainties in both RA and DEC should be smaller than the angular resolution of $2.5\arcsec$; \item $\mathtt{Duplicate\_flag < 2}$: the source has no duplicated or has a preferred version of the duplicated counterpart within $2\arcsec$ search radius; \item $\mathtt{Quality\_flag == (0|4)}$: the source is unflagged or its peak flux density is higher than the integrated one ($\mathtt{Peak\_flux > Total\_flux}$); \item $\mathtt{S\_code != E}$: the source can be fitted with a single-Gaussian or multi-Gaussian components. \end{itemize} \apjsb{We further apply a cut on $\mathtt{NN\_dist}$ -- the angular separation between a VLASS source and its nearest neighbor in VLASS2 -- requiring it to be greater than $30''$ (see \S\,\ref{sec: nn_dist cut} for details).} These criteria reduce the number of sources in ``clean'' VLASS2 to 1,380,707.
 The VLASS2 catalog also includes the column $\mathtt{P\_sidelobe}$, which means the probability of a source being a sidelobe but misclassified as a real source.
 As recommended in the VLASS Catalog User Guide, $\mathtt{Quality\_flag == 0}$ that indicates $\mathtt{P\_sidelobe < 0.1}$ is preferred, and the estimated contamination rate is 0.39\%.
 In the cleanest criterion, $\mathtt{P\_sidelobe < 0.05}$ is applied, and the estimated contamination rate is 0.12\%.
 For the final ``clean'' sample of 146,212 UNIONS-VLASS sources cross-matched (see \S\,\ref{sec: optical-radio correspondence} for details), adopting these two criteria results in a difference of 1,766 ($\sim1.2\%$) sources, which is statistically insignificant.
 In the following of this work, without the loss of totality of our catalog, we present results adopting $\mathtt{P\_sidelobe < 0.1}$.